Health and wellness touch each of us differently. This is one person’s story.

 4. medjool dates

-All the foods listed above are fresh or dried fruit that have higher amounts of naturally occurring sugars than other fruits.
-While there’s some fiber present in these, the amount is minimal and will raise blood sugar quickly and effectively.
+All the foods listed above are fresh or dried fruit with higher amounts of naturally occurring sugars than other fruits.
+While some fiber is present in these, the amount is minimal and will raise blood sugar quickly and effectively.

 If your blood sugar is less than 55 mg/dL: